mottaquikarim/pod/README.md

 This is a **readonly** base that demonstrates how the data should be organized.
 It is strongly recommended that you **copy** the base as a starting point to ensure data-types are presevered.

+### Additional Base Types

+Using only bases and the CRON schedule, it is possible to apply this project towards pushing automated messages to a channel via date only.
+Find below some other template bases that can be leveraged for common class tasks.

+* **[Lecture Base](https://airtable.com/shrr6orWt0NGfMRSd/tbligAtlC6W5iZeET/viwtWXizg8DbGWYHh)**.
+Used to push common lecture info every Tues/Thursday before class begins.

 ## [SLACK](https://www.slack.com)

 Self explanatory, chatroom tool in use like...a lot.
 They've great API support!
 Super developer friendly!
 Great vehicle for practice content delivery.